 If you are an elderly person, you might want to consider having a pet.
 Not only do pets soothe loneliness, but they are also a source of healing, especially for those who have lost a spouse or are mostly homebound.
 But it’s important to get the right pet for your lifestyle and your ability to care for it.
 In fact, you might want to look at more mellow pets.

-In this article we look at 3 animal types that make especially good pets for you if you are a senior citizen.
+In this article we look at 3 animal types that make especially good pets for senior citizens.

 The Benefits of Pets for Seniors